 - FAQs About Things To Do in Puerto Vallarta

 - Now You Know What To Do in Puerto Vallarta

 The city is split up into neighbourhoods (zones), with the endless things to do in Puerto Vallarta spread out along Banderas Bay and beyond.
 In reality, it doesn’t really matter which part of the city you stay in, as getting around is easy.

 You will, however, want to choose your zone carefully based on the vibe you’re after and the budget you have.

-Here’s a quick rundown of the zones in PV starting at the airport and going south:
+Here’s a quick rundown of the zones in Puerto Vallarta starting at the Puerto Vallarta Airport and going south: